-The official definition of the Verilog-A language can be found in the Language Reference Manual version 2.2 which may be obtained from here: Verilog-A Language Reference Manual.
+The official definition of the Verilog-A language can be found in the Language Reference Manual (LRM) which may be obtained from here: Verilog-A Language Reference Manual.

 Here we present descriptions of all the functions that SIMetrix currently supports.